–When rolling electrical blackouts take place, we ask our friends, the university economists, why.

 If we aren’t sufficiently convinced and press our friends about what we should do to prevent blackouts altogether, they tell us not to worry—as long as electricity services are in market equilibrium, with reserve margins optimal, everything is okay.

 –But, hey, why ask them at all?
-They will tell you no one listens to economists anyway.
+They’ll tell you no one listens to economists anyway.

-“Our energy deregulation was never really tried,” they insist.
-Society never reallyReally tried thorough-going cost-benefit analysis, economics in law and regulation, market designs engineered for total efficiency, and far greater use of RCTs (as in: Economists are actually society’s plumbers–so please, don’t step on our randomized controlled trials!)
+“Our energy deregulation was never really tried,” they persist in saying.
+Society never reallyReally tried thorough-going cost-benefit analysis, economics in law and regulation, market designs engineered for efficiency, and far greater use of RCTs (as in: Economists are actually society’s plumbers–so please, don’t step on our randomized controlled trials!)

 And when an economic market design is adopted whole hog, we have the 2021 Texas power and grid debacle: In the view of the Harvard economist who designed it, the energy market “worked as designed.”
 “It’s not convenient,” he added, “It’s not nice.
 It’s necessary.”

-All of which is a bit like having to believe the Cultural Revolution failed because Madame Mao and the Gang of Four weren’t really given a chance.
+All of which is a bit like believing the Cultural Revolution failed because Madame Mao and the Gang of Four weren’t really given a chance.